JoyalBCE145/JoyalBCE145/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning javaScript (MERN)
 - 💞️ I’m looking to collaborate on new projects mostly like e-commerce websites
-- 📫 You can reach me joyaljoshy817@gmail.com
+- 📫 You can reach me on joyaljoshy817@gmail.com
 - 👨🏼‍💼 www.linkedin.com/in/joyal-joshy-9a0096273